Back to services

 • Educational advice and consultation

-• Individualised emotional literacy
+• Individualised emotional literacy and emotional regulation skills training

 Eligibility criteria

-Eligibility
+General Eligibility Criteria

-• Children and young people below 18 years of age who have been referred by local consultant child and adolescent psychiatrist or paediatrician or team member
+• Children and young people below 18 years of age

 Outcomes